davenotdavid/arch-component-sample/README.md

 - Room DB
 - Unit testing w/ Mockito

+[dev-arch-mvi](https://github.com/davenotdavid/arch-component-sample/tree/dev-arch-mvi) attempts to use MVI (on top of MVVM for components like ViewModel, CoroutineScope, and etc.).

 Note that the app is getting its data from [News API](https://newsapi.org).

 Demo: